h5i logo

 Session handoff

-Ready-to-paste briefing — goal, progress, risky files, suggested opening prompt — from local data.
+Ready-to-paste briefing — goal, progress, risky files, suggested opening prompt — generated entirely from local data.
 No API call.

 Team sharing

-Syncs all AI metadata (refs/h5i/*) to/from the remote in one command — teammates see full provenance.
+Syncs all h5i refs (notes · context · memory) to/from the remote in one command — teammates see full provenance and reasoning history.

 h5i serve